Lady Charlotte Wellesley

-Lady Charlotte Anne Santo Domingo (née Wellesley; 8 October 1990) is an English aristocrat and socialite and photography producer.
+Lady Charlotte Anne Santo Domingo (née Wellesley; 8 October 1990) is an English aristocrat, socialite, and photography producer.
 She is married to Colombian-American businessman Alejandro Santo Domingo.

 Early life and family

 Lady Charlotte Wellesley was born at St Mary's Hospital, London on 8 October 1990 to Princess Antonia of Prussia and Charles Wellesley, Marquess of Douro.
 After the death of her paternal grandfather, Valerian Wellesley, 8th Duke of Wellington, in 2014, her father succeeded him as the 9th Duke of Wellington, the 9th Prince of Waterloo, the 9th Duke of Victoria, and the 10th Duke of Ciudad Rodrigo.
 As such, she is part of the British, Belgian, Dutch, Portuguese, and Spanish nobility.
 Her mother, Princess Antonia, is the youngest child of Prince Frederick of Prussia and Lady Brigid Guinness.
 Through her mother, Lady Charlotte is a great-great-granddaughter of Wilhelm II, German Emperor and a great-great-great-great-granddaughter of Queen Victoria.
 Lady Charlotte grew up at Stratfield Saye House, her family's estate in Hampshire.
 She is the younger sister of Arthur Wellesley, Earl of Mornington and Lady Mary Wellesley.